miralchangela/MechaCar_Statistical_Analysis/README.md

 ### T-test for all Lots

-- All Manufacturing Lots: p-value = 1 , alpha (significance level) = 0.05
+- All Manufacturing Lots: p-value =  0.06028 , alpha (significance level) = 0.05
-- 1 > 0.05, which means the total manufacturing lot is not statistically significant from the normal distribution and normality can be assumed.
+-  0.06028 > 0.05, which means the total manufacturing lot is not statistically significant from the normal distribution and normality can be assumed.
 The mean falls within the 95% confidence interval.
+- Within this condition we could regect the null hypothesis which indicates there is no relation between variables.
+Afterthat we could accept the alternative hypothesis which indicates that there is some correlation between independent and dependent variables.

 ![all lots](https://github.com/miralchangela/MechaCar_Statistical_Analysis/blob/main/images/t%20test%20reuslt.png)

 ### T-test for Lot 1

-- Lot 1: p-value = 1.568e-11, alpha = 0.05
+- Lot 1: p-value = 1, alpha = 0.05
-- 1.568e-11 < 0.05, which means Lot 1 is statistically significant from the normal distribution and normality can be assumed.
+- 1 > 0.05, which means Lot 1 is not statistically significant from the normal distribution and normality can be assumed.
 The mean falls within the 95% confidence interval.

 ![Lot1](https://github.com/miralchangela/MechaCar_Statistical_Analysis/blob/main/images/lot1%20summary%20result.png)

 ### T-test for Lot 2

-- Lot 2: p-value = 0.0005911, alpha = 0.05
+- Lot 2: p-value = 0.6072, alpha = 0.05
-- 0.0005911 < 0.05, which means Lot 2 is statistically significant from the normal distribution and normality can be assumed.
+- 0.6072 > 0.05, which means Lot 2 is not statistically significant from the normal distribution and normality can be assumed.
 The mean falls within the 95% confidence interval.

 ![Lot2](https://github.com/miralchangela/MechaCar_Statistical_Analysis/blob/main/images/lot2%20summary%20result.png)

 ### T-test for Lot 3

-- Lot 3: p-value = 0.1589, alpha = 0.05
+- Lot 3: p-value = 0.04168, alpha = 0.05
-- 0.1589 > 0.05, which means Lot 3 is not statistically significant from the normal distribution and normality can be assumed.
+- 0.04168 < 0.05, which means Lot 3 is  statistically significant from the normal distribution and normality can be assumed.
 The mean falls within the 95% confidence interval.

 ![Lot3](https://github.com/miralchangela/MechaCar_Statistical_Analysis/blob/main/images/lot3%20summary%20result.png)